"Oh, we already do that. We just call it Management by Walking Around."

 Different Outcomes

 Opportunities for improvement are identified, but generally aren't acted upon during a Gemba Walk.
-Managers who visit the Gemba tend to ask questions instead of giving answers.
+Managers who visit the Gemba tend to ask questions rather than give answers.

 Typically, a period of subsequent reflection and analysis occurs before any action is taken.
 This provides the opportunity for a fully formed “Plan, Do, Study, Act” cycle.
 There is no such limit when practicing management by walking around, so on-the-fly process changes are common, changes that are often half-baked and can be more disruptive than helpful.